- Fat Supplementation

 So now that we know a little bit about feeding our horses prior to performance, what about feeding them after exercise?
 If the horse is exercising at high intensities, or for long durations, it is imperative that it receives forage and grain (if needed) after a bout of exercise, particularly if it is competing for multiple days.
 Concentrates should be fed two hours after intense exercise.
 Feeding forage and grain following an intense or long duration bout of exercise is essential to restoring glycogen (stored carbohydrate) pools in the liver and muscle.
 Glycogen is a primary fuel for exercise, and is comparable to gasoline for automobiles.
 Once the gasoline runs out, the car stalls.
 Once glycogen is depleted during exercise, the horse fatigues and can no longer continue.
 Thus, it is very important for horses that compete over multiple days, such as eventers, endurance racers or competitive trail horses, to replenish their depleted glycogen stores so that they have enough “gasoline” to perform the following day.
 However, it takes several days of rest, relaxation and adequate carbohydrates to completely refill the "gas tank."

 Another feeding strategy for peak performance is the maintenance (or achievement) of the optimal body condition score.
 What body condition score is best for peak performance?
 To answer this, use the Henneke body condition scale, which runs from 1 to 9, with a score of 1 assigned to a very thin horse and a score of 9 assigned to a very obese horse (Henneke et al., 1983; Figure 1).
 A score of 5 would represent a horse whose ribs are not seen, but easily felt.
-A score of 5 is optimal for most disciplines, as a thin horse (less than 3) will not have enough energy reserves to sustain performance, and overweight horses (greater than 6.5) could overload their joints and have a difficult tim 013E e in hotter weather due to increased fat cover.
+A score of 5 is optimal for most disciplines, as a thin horse (less than 3) will not have enough energy reserves to sustain performance, and overweight horses (greater than 6.5) could overload their joints and have 014E a difficult time in hotter weather due to increased fat cover.
 Excess weight can cause a loss of performance due to overheating or joint pain.
 However, in events such as endurance racing or flat racing, a body condition score as low as 4 is acceptable since a decrease in weight results in a lighter load to carry, thus faster times.
 5FF4

 Ideally, adjust the horse?s ration so that it achieves and maintains a body condition score of approximately 5.
 One way to reach a desired body condition score is to adjust the concentrate amount by 20% for each score away from the target score.
 For example, if a horse is a score of 6, and we would like it to be at a 5, we would lower its concentrate intake by 20%.
 On the other hand, if it was a 3, and we would like it to be at a 5, we would increase his concentrate by 40%.
 This is assuming its exercise regime stays the same.
 Increasing exercise intensity, frequency or duration also will help the horse shed a few pounds.
 It is also important to remember that ration changes need to be made gradually.
 Slowly increase or decrease the ration over three to 10 days until reaching the desired amount.
 The longer time frame is appropriate for drastic increases/decreases.
 It does take some time to lose or gain the pounds needed to change a whole body condition score, so be patient, and re-evaluate the horse a month after increasing or decreasing its ration.